 In 1996, the children's programs of First Presbyterian Church had grown so that it became desirable to hire separate directors for the various ministries.
 The First Presbyterian Children's Ministry was placed under the direction of Lesa Willard to oversee the various church-related children's ministries, along with the Mother's Morning Out ministry.
 Currently, Amanda McClintock and Gail Pickett serve as Co-Directors of the First Presbyterian Children's Ministry, along with Lisa Hogg, who coordinates the Little Lambs (MMO) program.

 A separate board was designated as the First Presbyterian Early Childhood Community Ministries to oversee the Preschool and Childcare programs.
 After having taught in the preschool program for eight years and at Providence Christian School in its inaugural year, Bonnie Wright returned to the preschool as director in the summer of 1996.
-Phillis Jones, who has been with the Childcare program since its first day, currently serves as its coordinator.

-Over time, the church began to prayerfully consider a desire expressed by many preschool families: to have school for older students which combined the biblical worldview and academic excellence their children experienced during the FPP years.
+Over time, the church began to prayerfully consider a desire expressed by many preschool families: to have school for older students which combined the biblical worldview and academic excellence their children experienced during the preschool years.
 In September of 1995 the church founded yet another educational ministry for our community, and Providence Christian School opened its doors with 56 students at a new campus located on Murphy Mill Road.
-Since that time, Providence has grown to serve 700+ students in grades 1 -12, and works alongside the preschool, providing a seamless transition into a full classical, Christian curriculum based upon the Trivium.
+Since that time, Providence has grown to serve 600+ students in grades 1 -12, and works alongside the preschool, providing a seamless transition into a full classical, Christian curriculum based upon the Trivium.
 Because of this relationship, students have the benefit of learning from age three to early adulthood in an educational environment where all subjects are taught from a biblical perspective, and young hearts and minds are prepared for the most challenging and varied of callings in the collegiate, post-graduate and professional world.

 Providence Early Childhood Ministries